Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Today, we know more about willpower than at any other time in history.
 Over the past few decades, leading sports psychologists and academics have discovered which parts of our brain are responsible for self-control, and why it’s so hard for us to fight temptation, even when we know that something is bad for us.

-Quitting tobacco using willpower alone is the least effective way to quit tobacco, but the fact remains that it’s the UK’s most popular quitting method.
-Given that so many of us are trying to quit with nothing but our own powers of self-control, what steps can we take to boost our willpower reserves?
-Can a richer understanding of what’s going on in our brains when we’re trying to quit make it easier for us to quit smoking for good?
+Every quit attempt requires a bit of willpower, so what steps can we take to boost our reserves of self-control?
+Can a richer understanding of what’s going on in our brains when we’re trying to quit make it easier for us to ditch smoking for good?

 How would a sports psychologist quit cigarettes?

-In the London 2012 Olympic Games, Team GB earned a breathtaking 29 gold medals — our best medal haul in over a century footnote 1.
-More than a quarter of those medals were delivered by the GB Cycling team, thanks to the groundbreaking methods of a sports psychiatrist named Dr Steve Peters.
+In the London 2012 Olympic Games, Team GB earned a breathtaking 29 gold medals — our best medal haul in over a century.
+More than a quarter of those medals were delivered by the GB Cycling team, thanks to the groundbreaking methods of a sports psychiatrist named Dr Steve Peters

-A Middlesbrough native and masters athlete himself, Dr Peters has spent years working with some of Britain’s greatest sportsmen and women, including Sir Chris Hoy and Ronnie O’ Sullivan footnote 2.
+A Middlesbrough native and masters athlete himself, Dr Peters has spent years working with some of Britain’s greatest sportsmen and women, including Sir Chris Hoy and Ronnie O’ Sullivan.
 His expertise lies in helping elite athletes to separate their instinctive, emotional thoughts from the rational, controlled thoughts they rely on to perform at peak levels.

 Why Quitting Tobacco With Willpower Alone Is So Hard